TiagoOliveiraa/tiagooliveiraa/README.md

 One of my goals is to build something mine from my countless ideas and mainly have fun with that.

-Stay tune for updates, since i will put here all my projects.
+Stay tune for updates, since i will put here all my projects. 😅

 Objectives for 2022/2023:

-:snake:Learn Python
+🐍:Learn Python

 Create Projects with Python:
  - Telegram Assistant;
  - League Of Legends Discord Bot.

-Learn Django
+🦎Learn Django

 Create Projects with Django:
  - ToDoApp with team tasks;